This example shows how to use Simulink® to model a quadcopter, based on the Parrot® series of mini-drones.

 To make sure that the trajectory generation tool works properly, the example implements a test in the

 trajectoryTest file.
-For more information on how to do this, see the Simulink Control Design Get Started with Simulink Control Design (Simulink Control Design)).
+For more information, see Get Started with Simulink Control Design (Simulink Control Design).

 You can visualize the variables for the quadcopter in one of the following ways: